U.S. Capitol North Extension

 US Capitol Building, Washington, DC

-The United States Capitol Building houses the two branches of Congress, the House of Representative on the south and the Senate on the north.
-On September 18, 1793, President George Washington laid the cornerstone for the original building which has been greatly expanded over more than two centuries since.
-Marbles from Lee, MA and Cockeysville, MD were used in the mid-19th century expansion of the Senate House Extension.
+The United States Capitol houses the two branches of Congress, the House of Representative on the south side of the building and the Senate on the north.
+On September 18, 1793, President George Washington laid the cornerstone for the original Capitol building which has been greatly expanded over the past more than two centuries.
+Marbles from Lee, MA and Cockeysville, MD were used in the mid-19th century additions of the Senate House Extension.